banucakmak/Data-Visualization/README.md

 numpy automatically does the computing.

-It also provides a range of functions for performing operations on these arrays, such as mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, and much more
+It also provides a range of functions for performing operations on these arrays, such as mathematical, logical, shape manipulation, and much more

 ### Creating x,y,z arrays.
 42 is useful as a random seed value because we want to have the same numbers every time we run the code.